MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/index.md

 ---
 title: Azure Gaming Documentation
-description: Learn how to build your gaming back end infrastructure on Azure with reference architectures, samples, and more
+description: Learn how to build your gaming backend infrastructure on Azure with reference architectures, samples, and more
 layout: LandingPage
 ms.topic: article
 author: BrianPeek